 So, when you’re racking your brain on this one, remember that anything and everything you’ve tried all year is fair game.
 Think back and try to make what is old new again for your students.
 They’ll already understand the expectations for the rotation (and specifically, how to take care of the supplies), so you can focus more on skill building.
 Do you remember noticing any materials that your students were dying to use or that bring smiles every time you pull them out?
 Reintroduce them in your “word work” center to make it feel new and fresh again.

 Looking to learn more about the basics of the Daily 5?
-Take a look at this blog post for a guide to best practices.
-And, if you’re interested in an online program to help make the most of this targeted work time, check out Reading Eggs and Reading Eggspress, Edmentum’s dynamic learn-to-read program for pre-K–6th-grade students.
+Take a look at this article for a guide to best practices.